msveshnikov/style-scanner/src/Admin.md

 - **Purpose**:
-  Renders the "Overview" tab content which includes statistics cards and line charts for user growth and presentation growth.
+  Renders the "Overview" tab content which includes statistics cards and line charts for user growth and insight growth.

 - **Implementation Details**:

     - Uses Chakra UI components (e.g., `StatGroup`, `SimpleGrid`, `Card`) to display aggregated metrics.
     - Processes keys of `stats.stats` to create individual cards.
-    - Renders two line charts (if data is available): one for user growth and one for presentation growth.
+    - Renders two line charts (if data is available): one for user growth and one for insight growth.
     - Configures charts with dataset labels, data points, and styling options.

 - **Parameters**:
-  No parameters; uses the component’s state (`stats` and `presentations`).
+  No parameters; uses the component’s state (`stats` and `insights`).

 - **Return Value**:
   Returns a JSX element that represents the entire overview tab content.